 The Black Box Songwriter Concert Series features performing singer/songwriters in an intimate, listening room setting.
-This series, now in its third season draws great reviews and has attracted artists that include Susan Gibson (Wide Open Spaces- Dixie Chicks), Walt Wilkins (Trains I Missed, 7 Hillsides (Ricky Skaggs), Ronny Cox and numerous Kerrville Folk Festival Finalists.
-If you want to hear the stories behind some great songs sung by those that wrote them, the Black Box Songwriter Series is for you.
+The series has attracted a variety of celebrated songwriters, such as Susan Gibson (“Wide Open Spaces” - Dixie Chicks), Walt Wilkins (“Trains I Missed,” “Seven Hillsides” - Ricky Skaggs), Ronny Cox, and numerous Kerrville Folk Festival Finalists.
+If you want to hear the stories behind some great songs sung by those who wrote them, the Black Box Songwriter Series is for you.
 This series is produced by the City of Lewisville.